JoeSz/Exopite-Simple-Options-Framework/README.md

 * exopite_sof_form_meta_after (unique)

 ### TODOS/KNOWN ISSUES
-* Recursive santization for tab, fieldset and group field<br>
-  This is a little bit complexer work and I do not need them in the moment, so it may take a while.
-Of course, your welcome to write it.
-Then please make a pull request ;)

-  However, you can sanitize the values yourself with the following filter hooks:
-    - Both options and metas:<br>
-      `exopite_sof_save_options`
-    - Options only:<br>
-      `exopite_sof_save_menu_options`
-    - Meta only:<br>
-      `exopite_sof_save_meta_options`
-* Switcher and (single) checkbox not saved in nested groups if default is yes and user select no, because it is not sent via $_POST and recursive santization ont implemented yet for groups.
-<br>Nevertheless, you can sanitize them yourself.
-See previous point.
+* Font preview not working in groups, if it is newly created (with the add button)

 ### CHANGELOG

+= 20190407 - 2019-04-07 =
+* Add: recursive santization for tab, fieldset and group field.
+* Fix: switcher, select and (single) checkbox not saved in nested groups if default is yes and user select no.
+* Fix: Group title apply only current group

 = 20190331 - 2019-03-31 =
 * Move sanitization functions to a separate class.